Thursday, 13 January 2022

 In pursuit of these goals, and specifically to prevent planned evictions on Lord Erne's estate, League activists urged estate workers, including seasonal crop harvesters, to refuse their labor.
 The protest quickly evolved into a community-wide movement designed to isolate Boycott, the land agent on the spot.

 Shops and tradesmen in the nearby town of Ballinrobe refused to serve him or do business with him.
 (The League coerced some of them into participating.)
-In short, his life became unbearable.
+In short order, his life became unbearable.

 News of Boycott's predicament soon spread to London.
 The government sent a regiment of Royal Hussars (light cavalry) and over 1000 men of the Royal Irish Constabulary to protect volunteer harvesters, mostly Protestant Orangemen.
 They managed to harvest about £500 of crops -- at a cost to the British government of about £10,000 (millions in today's money).